iterative/dvc.org/content/docs/studio/how-it-works.md

   GitLab or Bitbucket repositories.
 - Using Iterative Studio, or using [GTO] and possibly [MLEM], you will push information about your ML models as Git commits and tags.
-- Using [DVCLive], you will push live metrics and plots from your Git-committed experiments to Iterative Studio.
+- Using [DVCLive], you will push live metrics and plots from your experiments to Iterative Studio.
+Note that at the moment, live metrics are supported only for experiments that you [submit from the Iterative Studio UI][run new experiments].

 ## How Iterative Studio extracts your project data